patrickgilsf/brightsign-data-scrape/README.md

-# brightsign-data-scrape
+# bsn-data-scrape

-scrapes data from Brightsign
+Testing an app that scrapes data from Brightsign API, to monitor brightsign end points